 [Heading inserted by No. 38 of 2007 s.
 107.]

-14. Minister to have access to certain information
+14. Minister may get certain information from water service licensees

 (1) The Minister may direct a water service licensee to give the Minister specified information, or information relevant to a specified matter, that the Minister considers is relevant to the Minister’s functions under, or relating to, this Act or a relevant Act.